sandhawke/schemove/README.md

 ### Example

-For example, imagine you need a "family name" property.
+Imagine you need a "family name" property.

 With a traditional non-movable schema, you could use <http://xmlns.com/foaf/0.1/familyName>.
 That URL is accepted as denoting the family name property.
 It gets that meaning by common practice where the owner of xmlns.com is granted some freedom in specifying the meaning of terms hosted there, and the community tends to adopt that meaning.
 (See [Social Meaning of RDF](https://www.w3.org/wiki/SocialMeaning).)